zak23/flexpress-wp/README.md

 - **Customizable Banner**: Upload any image and set a destination URL
 - **Homepage Integration**: Displays below the featured episodes section
 - **Responsive Design**: Mobile-optimized with hover effects
-- **Easy Management**: Configure through FlexPress General Settings
+- **Easy Management**: Configure through dedicated FlexPress settings page
 - **Smart Display**: Only shows when enabled and image is uploaded

 ### How It Works